owl4ce/dotfiles/README.md

 ---

-**Audio-server and audio stuffs.**
+**Audio-server and audio stuff.**

-I personally use pulseaudio, mpd and ncmpcpp are recommended because integrated by default.
+I personally use pulseaudio, mpd and ncmpcpp are recommended as they are integrated by default.

 ```sh
 pulseaudio mpd mpc ncmpcpp